pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

   constructor(public nav: NavController, public _data: Data) {}
 }
 ```
 At the top we are going to import our data service.
-Then in the constructor we are to create a reference to it.
+Then in the constructor we are to create a reference to the data service.

-Now our todo has a defined structure to it, and we know what types our data members are going to be.
-So, lets make a class object for our todo.
+Now our todo has a definite structure to it, and we know what our data types will be.
+So, let's make a class object for our todo.
 Before your NewTodoPage class add:
 ```
 class Todo {
   public title: string;